CatieIs/Password-hash-decryption/README.md

 Update 1.0.1

 - Added a percntage counter to calculate and give the user an idea of how far into the wordlist the program has gone into.
+- Added a password hasher interface to then assist with getting a hash for a given text.

 PLEASE NOTE:Frequent updates will occur